Letting Go of Things You Still Love: A Gentle Path to Healing and Growth

 -

 Give yourself closure.
-Write a letter, speak it aloud, or create a ritual to energetically close the loop.
+Write a letter, create a ritual, or simply speak the goodbye aloud to energetically release attachment.

 -

 Redirect your focus.
-Ask yourself: What can grow in the space this release creates?
-What part of me needs watering now?
+Ask: What can grow in the space this release creates?
+What part of me needs nurturing now?

 Reflective Questions for Letting Go and Healing